 Cameras: Before you travel, if you plan to take pictures (Who wouldn't?), make sure all of your equipment is in good working order and that you have the necessary media (film, memory cards) and power sources (spare disposable batteries, charged fixed batteries, recharger that can be used on the trail).
-Some bring heavy cameras; I use an iPhone, and for multi-day treks (which this is not) I carry a solar recharger with USB ports that I use to recharge an auxiliary battery (which I then use to recharge my camera / phone at night).
+Some bring heavy cameras; I don't like the added weight and instead use an iPhone, and for multi-day treks (which this is not) I carry a solar recharger with USB ports that I use to recharge an auxiliary battery (which I then use to recharge my camera / phone at night).

-Telephony: There may be some limited cell-phone service on the trail; however, it will not be reliable.
-For safety of the group, there will be walkie-talkies (for internal communication) and a rented satellite phone (for any emergency requiring external assistance).
+Telephony: There may be some limited cell-phone service on the trail (especially toward the summit); however, it will not be reliable.
+For collective safety of the group's members, there will be walkie-talkies (for internal communication) and rented satellite phones (for any emergency requiring external assistance, and for coordination among the event leaders and basecamp).

 Personal Hygiene and Toiletries: We should aspire to be what in my family is called 'camping clean': perhaps a bit dusty, but no residue of human waste on anyone.
 Without overnighting on the trail, this should be relatively simple to achieve.
-There are no toilets beyond a stop before the trailhead, so bring a camping trowel to bury excretia (at least 100 feet [30 meters] from any stream), some toilet paper, and soap for minor washing up with some of your water.
+There are no toilets of any kind beyond a stop just before the trailhead, so bring a camping trowel to bury excretia (at least 100 feet [30 meters] from any stream), some toilet paper (in a Ziplock® bag), and soap (also in a Ziplock® bag) for minor washing up with some of your water.
 All other waste is to be packed out: please carry a plastic bag to facilitate the transport of any such litter and food wastes.

-Some may want to carry hand disinfectant (e.g. Purell[®]), and having a small bottle for every 3 to 6 people is probably wise.
+Some may want to carry hand disinfectant (e.g. Purell®), and having a small bottle for every 3 to 6 people is probably wise.
 (At home, in a bid to minimize my contribution to anti-bacterial-resistant bacteria, I tend to avoid this product unless in places with vulnerable populations, such as at hospitals or nursing-care facilities.)
 Others find baby wipes useful, but I don't like creating the associated waste, which must then be hauled and discarded.

 Optics: If you need them, make sure you have your prescription eyeglasses and / or contact lenses.
-If you wear the former, consider wearing a strap to keep them on your head as you hike.
+If you wear the former, consider wearing a (nerd)strap to keep them on your head as you hike.
 I also recommend having spares of whatever you wear: How sad to go on such a trip and see nothing because you lost or broke your only pair of specs?

-If you are not wearing prescription photosensitive and polarizing lenses (my personal favorites), then consider bringing along sunglasses too.
+If you are not wearing prescription photosensitive and polarizing lenses (my personal favorites), then consider bringing along sunglasses, too (again, with a strap).

 For those interested in bringing the distant in close (sites, peaks, birds, animals, plants, fellow travelers, etc.), lightweight binoculars or monoculars may be helpful.
-I carry one of the latter - one small enough to tuck into one of the pockets in my daypack waist / hip straps.
+I carry one of the latter - one small enough to tuck into one of the pockets in my daypack waist / hip straps (after first cocooning it in a Ziplock® bag).
 I use this monocular frequently.

 Illumination: During the first hour or so of hiking, a light of some sort may be needed.
 In the 'flashlight / torch vs. headlamp' debate, I come down squarely in the headlamp camp: they can do everything that a flashlight does while keeping both hands free.
-If you're tempted, get a headlamp with as many lumens as you can afford.
+If you're tempted, get a headlamp with adjustable power beam that goes to as many lumens as you can afford.
+(I wear a headlamp that goes to a blinding 1500 lumens.)